 2) What should I do if I am worried?

-Speak to your child's class teacher who will listen to your concerns and give advice.
+Speak to your child's class teacher who will listen to your concerns and discuss with you how your child can be supported.

 3) How will school staff support my child?